What are the best eczema socks for kids?

-It was only when I started getting reviews and testimonials from my customers that our socks worked so well for kids suffering from eczema that I was inspired to research the topic further and really understand what features of our socks helped support this.
-So it's only appropriate that I start this post with some of their testimonials:
+I started getting reviews and testimonials from my customers that our socks worked so well for kids suffering from eczema that I was inspired to research the topic further and really understand what features of our socks helped support this.
+Some of the testimonials I received:

 “My eczema kid has been wearing about 6 different pairs of these for maybe a year and has had no trouble and loves them.
-His favorite socks.” - Liz T
+His favourite socks.” - Liz T

 “I searched everywhere for socks for my toddler who suffers from feet eczema.
 Even the so-called 100% cotton socks triggered flare ups at times.
 I was hesitant to try Q for Quinn, but Melita was so helpful in answering my questions so I gave the socks a try and now we can only wear these socks.
 Not only do they keep my son’s eczema at bay but the quality lasts with washing and holds up really well (unlike a lot of cotton socks in the market)." - Stephanie C

 “Finally found perfect socks for my highly sensitive toddler.
 They work very well, maybe because of the materials used.
 We will only be using these socks” Renee T

-In order to better understand why Q for Quinn socks may be a suitable option for kids with eczema let’s try to understand what causes eczema, especially amongst toddlers and babies and how by design our socks addresses some of these triggers
+In order to better understand why Q for Quinn socks may be suitable for kids with eczema let’s try to understand what causes eczema, especially amongst toddlers and babies and how by design our socks address some of these triggers.

 Moisture and lack of breathability in fabrics used in socks

 The most common cause of foot eczema amongst adults and kids is sweat in their feet being trapped for long periods of time.
 It is therefore so important that the socks (and shoes) worn are breathable and avoid socks made from majority synthetic fibers.

 Our high quality, lightweight organic cotton is one of the most breathable fabrics in the world.
 It allows a little airflow to dry out dampness limiting effects of irritation from sweat.
 Being a natural fiber, cotton also absorbs moisture rather than repelling it.